A History of FLOW

 As FLOW changes to meet the environmental and social challenges of the 21st century, we are excited about the possibilities for action that lie ahead.
 The opportunities for communication that exist today are unprecedented and filled with potential.
 FLOW aims to use these to reach a larger audience, in order to instill a common regard for the resources on which we all depend.

 FLOW’s Board of Directors:

 FLOW is governed by a Board of Directors that operates according to FLOW’s by-laws and makes decisions based on majority vote, although consensus is sought.
-For more details about FLOW’s structure, see our Organizational Chart (PDF: 78 KB)

 The Board of Directors consists of 9 dedicated members who volunteer their time and resources to ensure the success of the organization.
 Board members are elected by FLOW’s dues-paying members (at the annual meeting) and serve 3-year terms.
 Board terms are staggered so that one-third of the Board, or 3 Board seats are open for election every year.
 Board members meet on a bi-monthly basis to provide organizational direction to FLOW staff.